PDXPythonPirates/pythonpirates.org/README.md

 # Updating Your Clone

 Your cloned copy can easily fall out of date when regular updates are being merged into the main website repository.
-Because of this possibility, it's a good practice to update your local copy of `master` before creating a new branch to make edits.
+Because of this possibility, it's a good practice to update your local copy of `main` before creating a new branch to make edits.

 Check if you already have a remote defined for `upstream`: